 Students develop and refine their communication skills during the introductory (Fall of year 1) and Advanced (Spring of year 2) Medical Interviewing courses.
-Highly skilled standardized patients provide a supportive environment for students to practice their skills before they encounter real patients.
+Highly skilled standardized patients provide a supportive environment for students to practice their communication skills in an educational, simulated classroom setting.
 They are challenged by patient cases that are progressively more complex in regards to content and patient communication styles.
 These richly-developed cases are one important vehicle for student learning about the social context of a patient’s current condition.
-The cases introduced include domestic abuse, substance abuse, psychological and behavioral issues, disabilities, environmental and military considerations.
-Students build upon their classroom learning as they speak with real patients in their patient care courses throughout all four years of the curriculum.
+The cases introduce topics such as gender identity, domestic violence, substance use disorders, disabilities, coping with serious illness, and environmental considerations.
+Students build upon their classroom learning as they interact with real patients in their patient care courses throughout all four years of the curriculum.

 A unique feature of standardized patient case instruction at UPSOM is a specialized bank of patient social histories that form the foundation of each standardized patient’s “story”.
 Each patient case is a highly detailed account of a patient’s social history, based on an in-depth interview with an individual.
 These rich and comprehensive histories are used as high-fidelity sources as UPSOM faculty develop standardized patient cases for student instruction.
 The library of available cases is as diverse as Pittsburgh itself, incorporating a broad representation of occupations and life situations.